Reefer ship: United Fruit Company reefer ships

 The United Fruit Company has used some type of reefers, often combined with cruise ship passenger accommodations, since about 1889.
 Because of their cargo was mostly bananas, they were nicknamed the "Banana Fleet".
-Since bananas are relatively light and the normal shipping route was to Central America and then back to various U.S. ports, these ships were often built as combination cargo ships and what are now called cruise ships to pay for more of their operating expenses.
+Since bananas are relatively light and the normal shipping route was to Central America and then back to various US ports, these ships were often built as combination cargo ships and what are now called cruise ships to pay for more of their operating expenses.
 After about 1910, they called these combination cruise and cargo ships the "Great White Fleet" based on their heat-reducing white paint.
 To avoid US shipping regulations and taxes they are registered in about six other countries, with very few now maintaining US registry.
 European associates with their own ships were often employed to ship fruit to Europe.
 United Brands was taken over by Chiquita Brands International in the 1980s and owns the largest fleet of banana boats in the world, but none of them now sails under the US flag.
 SS Pastores and SS Calamares were built in Ireland in 1912 and 1913 for the United Fruit Company as a combination cruise ship and refrigerated cargo ship.
 The United Fruit Company's fleet of about 85 ships was one of the largest civilian fleets in the world.
 These ships normally carried up to 95 cruise ship passengers and a crew to ports in Central America and then would return to the United States with passengers and a cargo of refrigerated bananas and miscellaneous cargo.

 The renamed USS Pastores and USS Calamares were taken over by the United States Navy in World War I and used to take troops and refrigerated supplies to and from Europe.
 After hostilities ceased they were returned to United Fruit Company in 1919.
 They were requisitioned again on 2 June 1941 from United Fruit for use in World War II.
 After hostilities ceased they were then returned again to United Fruit Company in 1946.

-Reefers in U.S. Navy service
+Reefers in US Navy service

 World War I

 In World War I, the US Navy contracted for 18 refrigerated ships for hauling provisions to the troops in Europe.
 They were launched 1918 and 1919 as the war was ending and were nearly all scrapped by 1933 in the Great Depression as an economy move.
-Most were built in Baltimore Dry Dock in Baltimore, Maryland, Moore Dry Dock Company in Oakland, California and Standard SB Co. in Shooters Island, New York.
+Most were built in Baltimore Dry Dock in Baltimore, Maryland, Moore Dry Dock Company in Oakland, California, and Standard SB Co. in Shooters Island, New York.